OrangeFran/navigator/Readme.md

 ### Usage

+First of all, while doing this project I've had some trouble with unix-streams.
+Especially when I wanted to allow piping the output to another command.
+I solved this by using the sdtout for the terminal user interface, but I used the stderr to print out the selected item.
+So if you want to pipe the output, you can use `navigator ...
+2> file` and then get it via `cat file` or something else.
+Look at an example in the `examples/` folder to learn more.

 There are some flags you can use.
 Look at them with `--help`.
 It's pretty basic for now.
 You can pass in a string to process or read from standard input with `--stdin`.